 Dr. Kenneth Harper is board certified by the American Board of Surgery, a diplomat of the American Board of Phlebology, and a phlebologist with years of experience.
 Other credentials that signify his commitment to excellence in vein care include Registered Physician in Vascular Interpretation, Registered Phlebology Sonographer, and his vascular lab is accredited by the IAC for Venous Testing.

 The decision on who provides your vein care is important.
-There are others who offer their services however, if you want an innovator in the field with years of experience and who has performed over 12,000 vein procedures VSS is a great choice.
+There are others who offer their services.
+However, if you want an innovator in the field with years of experience and who has performed over 18,000 vein procedures, VSS is a great choice.
 Not only are we committed to excellence in vein care we educate of physicians, Vein Specialists of the South and Dr. Harper are your specialists in vein care.
 Don’t hesitate to contact us to schedule a consultation at Vein Specialists of the South, LLC.